Nexysweb/DevelopmentConsultingFramework/norest.md

 ## Realtime and GraphQL

 Having a consistent way of interacting the data model allows to very easily create additional layers on top of it.
-Typically a GraphQL server or websocket server.
+Typically a GraphQL server or a websocket server without needing to map every single endpoint manually.

 ## resources